 This program is funded by the Susan Harwood Training Grant Program, National Institute for Occupational Safety and Health (NIOSH), the Midstate Education and Service Foundation and Interfaith Workers Justice.

-- Medical Services including medical and occupational history; physical exam and diagnostic testing, referral, and social work services
+Physical exam and diagnostic testing, referral, and social work services.